-In all of the UK’s nations, tenants cannot be evicted just because the landlord wants to sell up.
+In all of the UK’s nations, a landlord is not able to evict tenants just because they want to sell up.
 Instead, the landlord must end the tenancy through one of three routes.

 Firstly, and best for everyone, the landlord and tenant can come to an agreement that the tenancy will end on a given date so that the landlord can sell the house.
 Understandably, tenants are often unwilling to move home.

-If an agreement can’t be reached, then the landlord must explore the other two options: Section 21 eviction and Section 8 eviction.
+If they are unable to reach an agreement, then the landlord must explore the other two options: Section 21 eviction and Section 8 eviction.

-Section 21 evictions can be initiated by the landlord serving a valid eviction notice on the tenant.
-These notices can only be used if the notice period will expire once the tenancy’s fixed term has expired.
-If the tenancy is still within the fixed term, then a Section 8 notice must be used.
+A landlord can initiate a Section 21 eviction by serving a valid eviction notice on the tenant.
+Unless used in conjunction with a break clause, a landlord can only serve a Section 21 if the notice period will expire once the tenancy’s fixed term has expired.
+If the tenancy is still within the fixed term, then a landlord must use a Section 8 notice.

 Section 8 evictions require ‘grounds’ for the repossession of the property.
 There are 17 grounds, but the landlord wanting to sell up is not one of them.
 Unless the tenant has seriously broken the contract’s terms or is significantly behind on rent, then Section 8 is unlikely to help landlords.